An accessible name is the name of an element (not to be confused with the

 - placeholder (only form elements)

-(I included placeholder and title in there for completeness, but please don't use these for anything where you need the users to actually read these attributes' content.
+I included placeholder and title in there for completeness, but please don't use these for anything where you need the users to actually read these attributes' content as both placeholder and title attributes have usability and accessibility issues.
 I'd go as far as saying just never use them.)

 So if you take the link from our first example and add an

 that will overwrite the contents and the accessible name is now “Tom”.
 Note that the visible name will still be “Bob” as we are only changing the accesible name.

 Similarly if you take that link and add an